kbrindleOH/myb1ts/README.md

 You can click the Preview link to take a look at your changes.
 --->

-# Haikus for Codespaces
+# Codespaces for MyB1TS

-This is a quick node project template for demoing Codespaces.
-It is based off of the [Azure node sample](https://github.com/Azure-Samples/nodejs-docs-hello-world).
-It's great!!!
+This is a build template for MyB1ts